-Should you have any concerns about our conduct you have the right to complain to the Solicitors Regulation Authority.
+Should you have any concerns about our behaviour you have the right to complain to the Solicitors Regulation Authority.
+The SRA's website contains information on raising concerns about solicitors and law firms.

 3. Payment

 - 3.1 We may at any time require from you reasonable sums on account of anticipated costs and expenses.
 We shall have the right to appropriate such sums to defray expenses incurred on your behalf or to pay interim bills which are overdue.
 However, such sums are, in the normal way, to be held against payment of the final account to be rendered to you and you are expected to settle interim bills without resort to such sums. - 3.2 Our bills are due and payable on delivery.
 We are entitled to charge interest on any sum unpaid one month after the date of delivery of a bill at the rate of 4 % per annum over the base lending rate of Barclays Bank plc calculated from day to day.